The Seaside Café Metropolis - by Antanas Sileika (Paperback)

 Highlights

-- Reluctant Canadian restaurateur Emmet Argentine is stuck in Khrushchev-era Vilnius, Lithuania, trapped under the tyranny of two equally formidable forces -- the Soviet Union, and his staunchly socialist mother.
+- In this comic Cold War novel, Canadian restaurateur Emmet Argentine is trapped in Khrushchev-era Vilnius, Lithuania, under the tyranny of two equally formidable forces: the Soviet Union, and his staunchly socialist mother.

 - Author(s): Antanas Sileika